usf-cs272-spring2022/usf-cs272-spring2022.github.io/_general/getting-started-with-github.md

 You can see the [instructor's profile page](https://github.com/sjengle) for an example.
 When done with this class, you'll be able to show off your Github profile to potential employers.

+<i class="fas fa-info-circle"></i>
+Using your Github username and password authentication [no longer an option for authentication](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/) via the command-line.
+{: .notification }

 ## Setup Repository Access
 {: .page-header }